Warm hands make everybody happier, so check out these six pairs of gloves–the best of 2014.

 BEST FOR: Wet Weather

 The Seraction ($120) is designed specifically for ice climbing, with a stretchy nylon shell, leather palms, and neoprene cuffs that seal out cold air and snow.
 But we loved them for skiing, too: next-generation waterproof-breathable technology meant it never wetted out, even after a long day of Kootenay cat skiing in heavy spring snow.

-Next Up: The Best Winter Gloves of 2014
+Next Up: The Best and Warmest Winter Gloves of 2014